Creativity Collaboratives

 No Such Thing As A Civil War

 Prompted by the death of Elizabeth II and coronation of Charles III a cast of almost ninety ten and eleven year olds took their audience back in time to the death of Elizabeth I and through English / Scottish / Irish / Welsh / European / Religious politics to the crowning of Charles II.
-This project has it’s own webpage
+This project has it’s own WEBPAGE

 Tiverton Primary School